pnp/PnP/Samples/Outlook.MailAddin/ReadMe.md

 This code sample demonstrates the use of an add-in for Outlook for showing additional data to user from Office 365 APIs and custom REST APIs.

 Video of the working sample:  [YouTube - Mail Addin for Outlook - Office 365, Adal.js, AngularJS, Node.js](https://www.youtube.com/watch?v=EhppDWba6XY)

 ![](https://agile9blog.files.wordpress.com/2015/08/snagit0.png?w=672&h=372&crop=1)

 ## 1. Building this sample ##
 This sample consists of 3 primary components:

-1. Node.js server side code - running localy (can be hosted anywhere, Azure for example fully supports Node.js arhitecture)
+1. Node.js server side code - running locally (can be hosted anywhere, Azure for example fully supports Node.js arhitecture)
 2. Addin for Office Manifest - defines how our add-in is activated within Outlook
 3. Front-end code - HTML markup and AngularJS Javascript for interacting with the server-side API